alan-turing-institute/environmental-ds-book/book/about.md

 The EDS Book community supports and connects Environmental scientists and practitioners to communicate their science through customisable interactive notebooks which benefit from a collaborative reviewing process.
 Illustration by Scriberia as part of _The Turing Way_ book dash in November 2022.
 Zenodo. [http://doi.org/10.5281/zenodo.7587336](http://doi.org/10.5281/zenodo.7587336)
 ```

-Computation notebooks allow users to combine interactive code with text and graphical objects.
-They have become a successful mechanism for sharing the analysis of data and documenting research workflows.
-Notebooks has been an excellent tool for prototyping and writing examples to showcase a piece of software.

 # Vision